History & Staff

 John and Cathy Veach assumed ownership of Mudd-Veach Funeral Homes in January of 1987.
 John attended Central Missouri State University and graduated from Forest Park Mortuary College in St. Louis, Missouri.
 He has been a licensed embalmer and funeral director for over thirty years.
 Cathy attended MidAmerica Nazarene University in Olathe, Kansas.
 She has been a licensed funeral director since 1976.
 John and Cathy are involved in serving their community through various civic organizations, the Bowling Green Chamber of Commerce, and their local church.
 They are members of the National Funeral Directors Association and the Missouri Funeral Directors and Embalmers Association.
 They have two sons, Jason and wife Regan, and Josh and wife Rashele.
-They are the grandparents of Carter Veach, the son of Jason and Regan.
+They are the grandparents of Carter Veach and Anna Veach, the children of Jason and Regan.

 Ryan V. Bibb, Owner/Funeral Director & Embalmer

-Lori Smith, Office Assistant/Funeral Director Apprentice
+Lori Smith, Office Assistant/Funeral Director